 A high number of abused children who came to the COPESSA centre for counselling were abused while playing in secluded areas and dumpsites, which are often a far distance away from the community.
 On further investigation of this trend we discovered that there were no safe areas in our community where children could play.

-In 2008, we approached Johannesburg City Parks, whose mandate it is to build Parks, to partner up with us to build a play park for children.
-The first phase of the first park was realised in 2009 in Protea Glen Ext 11, thanks to the following sponsors: Johannesburg City Parks, EOH Mthombo Trust, Table of Peace and Unity, Infant Trust and was built from an illegal dumpsite about 100m away from COPESSA.
-It boasted of about 120 indigenous trees all donated by City Parks.
+In 2008, we approached Johannesburg City Parks, whose mandate it is to build community parks, to partner up with us to build a play park for children.
+The first phase of the first park was realized in 2009 in Protea Glen Ext 11, thanks to sponsorship from Johannesburg City Parks, EOH Mthombo Trust, Table of Peace and Unity, and the Infant Trust.
+The park was erected 100m away from the COPESSA counselling centre.
+It boasts about 120 indigenous trees all donated by City Parks.

-Later in the same year phase two of the park, which involved planting of the grass, paving of pathways, refurbishment of the play equipment and addition of new pieces and lighting, was completed in less than twenty four hours, with the help of City Parks and 200 pupils from Dainfern High School, NoordHeuwel High School and the local schools.
-This was made possible by a generous donation from City Parks, Mike Horn Foundation and Pangaea Young Explores’ Programme.
+Later in the same year phase two of the park, which involved planting of the grass, paving of pathways, refurbishment of the play equipment and addition of new pieces and lighting, was completed in less than twenty four hours, with the help of City Parks and 200 pupils from Dainfern High School, NoordHeuwel High School and the local Protea Glen schools.
+This was made possible by a generous donation from City Parks, Mike Horn Foundation and Pangaea Young Explorers’ Programme.

 COPESSA also established another park in the Waterworks Informal Settlement which was also built from an illegal dumpsite.
 This was built in partnership with Westonaria Municipality and was funded by The Table of Peace and Unity, Westonaria Municipality, The Good Start Foundation and Synovate.
 The park has since been disfunct since the settlement was moved by the Municipality to another area.